clscor-io/eltec-corpora/README.md

 # ELTeC Programmable Corpora

-This repos combines the corpora included in the ELTeC Programmable Corpora project.
+This repo combines the corpora included in the ELTeC Programmable Corpora project.
 The original corpus repositories are included as submodules.

 ## Getting started